Tommy Valentini ’02

 Tommy lives in St. Peter with his wife, Bethany, and their son Enzo.

 B.A.
 Gustavus Adolphus College; M.T.S.
-Emory University; PhD Candidate University of Minnesota
+Emory University; PhD University of Minnesota

 Areas of Expertise